Archihub-App/archihub.github.io/src/content/docs/en/install_local.md

 │   │   ├── elastic
  ```

- The root of the folder is composed of the following folders, if they do not exist they must be created:
+ The root folder consists of the following folders, if they don't exist they must be created:
- - __archihub__: in this folder we find the _frontend_ code, the _backend_ we must download or clone it from the repository and in _mongo_db_ we find the initial configuration of the application to load to a fresh installation of the database.
+ - __archihub__: in this folder we find the _frontend_ code, the _backend_ we must download or clone from the repository, and in _mongo_db_ we find the initial configuration of the application to load into a fresh database installation.
  - __webfiles__: ArchiHUB supports a wide variety of documents that you can upload without worrying about the format.
 To facilitate viewing and standardize formats, our tool takes care of generating web versions of the documents.
 This allows you to access and view your files consistently and smoothly, regardless of the original format.
  - __userfiles__: this folder stores files generated by users, such as mass processing reports or inventories requested from the cataloging module.
  - __temporal__: for some processing cases it is necessary to manipulate temporary files, this folder is used for that.